garden-io/garden/docs/k8s-plugins/action-types/persistentvolumeclaim.md

 Creates a [PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) in your namespace that can be referenced and mounted by other resources and [`container` actions](./container.md).

-`container` Deploys, tasks and tests can all mount volumes using this action type.
+`container` Deploys, Runs and Tests can all mount volumes using this action type.
 To mount a volume, you need to define a volume Deploy and reference it using the `volumes` key on your Deploys, Runs or Tests.

 Example: